California is Employee-Friendly Regarding NDAs

 Indeed, very rarely will an employer file a lawsuit against an employee for violating an NDA.
 “It’s expensive, so the damage has to be real,” Freeze says.
 “But sometimes an employer wants to make a statement and gain leverage.”
 Even in those rare cases, disputes are often settled out of court or sometimes dismissed by the court.

-And as of January 2019, an amendment to the Fair Employment and Housing Act has invalidated NDAs when it comes to one area of law: sexual harassment claims.
-“You cannot force an employee to sign a settlement agreement for a confidentiality,” Freeze says.
-“They have a right to go public with the details and factual information, and prevent California employers from paying to make it private and hush-hush.
+A 2018 amendment to California’s Fair Employment and Housing Act invalidated NDAs regarding one area of law: Sexual harassment claims.
+“You cannot force an employee to sign a settlement agreement for confidentiality,” Freeze says.
+“They have a right to go public with the details and factual information and prevent California employers from paying to make it private and hush-hush.
 It’s in the public interest for everybody to know.”

 What do I do next?